 What "Source of Truth" Means for AI Agents

-Spec documentation for AI coding agents encodes decisions, not just requirements.
-The distinction matters because AI agents are stateless.
-They do not retain memory between completions.
-Every agent session starts fresh.
-The specification is the only mechanism for persisting context across sessions.
+Spec documentation for AI coding agents encodes decisions alongside requirements.
+The distinction matters because agents are stateless: the specification is the only mechanism for persisting context across sessions.

 How Agents Actually Consume Specs

-Every major AI coding tool uses the same fundamental mechanic: context files are injected at the start of the model's context window on each session.
+Every major AI coding tool uses the same mechanic: it loads context files at the start of each session.
 Cursor's rules documentation states this explicitly: "Large language models don't retain memory between completions.
 Rules provide persistent, reusable context at the prompt level."

-Anthropic's context engineering guide uses a hybrid strategy: "CLAUDE.md files are naively dropped into context up front, while primitives like glob and grep allow it to navigate its environment and retrieve files just-in-time."
-The spec file is an important source of project context for the agent.
+Anthropic's context engineering guide describes Claude Code's hybrid strategy: "CLAUDE.md files are naively dropped into context up front, while primitives like glob and grep allow it to navigate its environment and retrieve files just-in-time."

-GitHub Copilot's agent documentation explicitly states AGENTS.md, CLAUDE.md, and GEMINI.md.
-A single AGENTS.md file can serve as a cross-tool spec artifact.
+GitHub Copilot's agent documentation recognizes AGENTS.md, CLAUDE.md, and GEMINI.md, so a single AGENTS.md file can serve as a cross-tool spec artifact.

 Decisions vs. Requirements